NSW Government – Public Health Guidelines

 Race check-in and bib collection will occur over two time periods to reduce in-person interactions.

 - COVID-19 Safety Form: All registered participants will need to read, answer questions and sign a COVID-19 questionnaire/waiver before being permitted to race.
 This will be available online and available for completion 3 days prior to the event.
 This is the preferred option for completion.
 Participants can also complete the waiver at the bib collection on Saturday afternoon only.
 No waiver will be available to sign on Sunday.

 - Race Bibs: Race bibs need to be collected in person on Saturday morning, or Saturday afternoon.
 THERE WILL BE NO RACE BIB COLLECTION ON SUNDAY MORNING BEFORE THE RACE, unless by prior arrangement with the race organisers.

 - Chip Timing: The Punish is using single-use RFID chip timing for this event.
 These form part of the race bib.

 Passing on the course

-Beyond the first corner, participants will be required to keep moving position yourself to safely keep a distance of 1.5m from other participants.
+Beyond the first corner, participants will be encouraged to keep moving position yourself to safely keep a distance of 1.5m from other participants.

 Hygiene… surely we don’t need to say it..